Racketeering as a Federal Crime

 Again, these are just few of the many crimes that, under RICO law, are

-in a range of sentences.
+they can result in a range of sentences.
 Federal statutes call for

 up to 20 years in prison, and severe fines, if convictions are reached.